K8rly/GoVote/README.md

  ![SQL Code Used to Join Tables and Rename Columns](images/go_vote_code.png)

-#### Questions We Hope to Answer with the Data

- - What age group is more likely to vote?
-More likely to vote Republican or Democrat?
- - What zip code is more likely to vote?
-More likely to vote Republican or Democrat?
- - What geographical area has a higher percentage of voters/highest number of boomers, gen z, etc
- - **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?
- - How many members of NOPARTY voted vs did not vote?
+### Result of the Analysis
+Age and geographical area are significant indicators of voting practice in Cuyahoga County.
+There are vast differences in number of registered voters versus number of active voters.

+### Limitations of Analysis
+ - Registration dates complicate analysis and ability to accurately represent data
+ - Possible skewed data due to "dummy" dates used in Cuyahoga County dataset for registration dates
- - How many voters changed their party affiliation from primary election to general election?
+ - Not having party affiliation for general elections, only primary elections
+ - Only using results from 2 election years because of generational groups not eligible to vote
+ - Elections used were unique compared to previous elections due to political climate

+### Recommendation for Future Analysis
+Joining additional datasets from Cuyahoga County with our original datasets in order to use more features and increase predictability in machine learning model
+Obtain party data for general elections in order to predict outcomes and compare party affiliation changes

+### Anything the Team Would Have Done Differently
+Allow more time to clean and analyze.
+We found relevant information regarding the dataset throughout the process, and found that we could have saved time going back to continue cleaning and creating new tables/data frames based on nuances and inconsistencies found.

 ### Role Distribution

 Circle - Database (Sarah)
 Square - Github (Leiana)
-Triangle - ML Model (Katterli)
+Triangle - ML Model (Emad)
-X - Technologies used (Emad)
+X - Technologies used (Katterli)

 ### Machine Learning Model

 What is our model predicting?

-We are predicting registered voters' likeliness to vote in the 2020 General Election, based on age, location, and party features in the dataset.
+We are predicting registered voters' likeliness to vote in the 2020 General Election, based on historical voting practices, age, location, and party features in the dataset.

 Description of data preprocessing